Infrastructurelinuxnvidiajetsonembeddededge-aibenchmarkingtensorrtpytorchonnx

 Firmware compatibility warning

 Fresh Jetson Orin Nano Developer Kits may ship with older factory firmware.
-Older firmware can create a frustrating setup failure: the board may boot JetPack 5.x, but fail to boot JetPack 6.x cleanly.
+Older firmware can create a frustrating setup failure: the board may boot older JetPack images but fail to boot JetPack 6 cleanly.

 Common pattern: